trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 addCurveToInnerBoundary!(spline_project, spline1, "inner1")
 ```
 This inner boundary chain name `"inner1"` is used internally by HOHQMesh.
 The visualization
-of the background grid automatically detects that a curve has been added to the project dictionary
+of the background grid automatically detects that a curve has been added to the project
 and the plot is updated appropriately, as shown below.
 The chain for the inner boundary
 curve is called `inner1` and it contains a single curve `"big_spline"` labeled in the figure by `1.1`.